hpi-swa-teaching/TogglClient/packages/TogglClient-Core.package/TogglClient.class/README.md

-Provides UI and logic for displaying a Toggl client in Squeak
+Provides UI and display logic for a toggl client in Squeak